bloominstituteoftechnology/node-api1-guided/README.md

 - [ ] **fork** and clone this repository.
 - [ ] **CD into the folder** where you cloned **your fork**.
-- [ ] type `npm i` to download dependencies.
-This step is equivalent to using `yarn` for React Projects.

 ## Assignment